 Problem \eqref{eq:SMIP} can be then posed as the deterministic equivalent

-Due to the challenging nature of the MIQCQP problems open source and commercial global solvers, such as Gurobi \citep{gurobi}, Couenne \cite{couenne}, or Baron \citep{baron} still lack performance requirements in case of large-scale instances.
-There have been several solution approaches developed for MIQCQP problems, which can be categorised into three groups.
+Due to the challenging nature of the non-convex MIQCQP problems open source and commercial global solvers, such as Gurobi \citep{gurobi}, Couenne \citep{couenne}, or Baron \citep{baron} still present performance issues when addressing large-scale instances.
+There have been several solution approaches developed for non-convex MIQCQP problems, which can be categorised into three groups.
 The first one involves approximation of the problem \eqref{eq: DEM} with a continuous or mixed-integer relaxation \citep{cui2013convex, andrade2018rnmdt}.
 Another group is formed by those employing variants of the branch-and-bound (BnB) method.
 In particular, typically for non-convex problems, spatial BnB is used, which involves convexification of non-convex terms as a sub-routine \citep{castro2016spatial, ding2014bi, berthold2012extending}.
 The last group involves methods relying on the introduction of non-anticipativity conditions (NAC) and the decomposition of the problem into more tractable sub-problems.

-The block-angular structure of the problem \eqref{eq: DEM} allows for the construction of the almost decomposable equivalent by means of making explicit non-anticipativity conditions (NAC) of the first-stage variables $x$.
-The reformulated deterministic equivalent model (RDEM) with an almost-separable structure can be represented as
+The block-angular structure of the problem \eqref{eq: DEM} allows for formulating an almost decomposable equivalent problem by making explicit non-anticipativity conditions (NAC) of the first-stage variables $x$.
+The reformulated deterministic equivalent model (RDEM) with an almost separable structure can be represented as